Janice-M/Pitchers-Tarvern/README.md

 No known bugs so far

 ## Support Details
-Contact me for further help# Pitchers-Tarvern
+You can reach me on janiceink001@gmail.com